mayanksharma91/badass-cookies-dev/README.md

 ## To do list for MVP - prioritized
---- create a user_action_log table in supabase: each row will have: user.id, telegram_user_id,
-time of their message, their message, bot reply, time of bot reply
+--- test /start message order for new user

 ---- Deploy on Herkou
 - see youtube video
 - use pm2

+--- create a user_action_log table in supabase: each row will have: user.id, telegram_user_id,
+time of their message, their message, bot reply, time of bot reply

 ---- Set up unicornplatform website
 - CTA captures user's name, email and takes user to telegram bot\